solidnetwork-xyz/OCP-1Z0-819/resources/docs/modules.md

 ### exports
 - **exports** is like **public** (public and protected types not default)
+- all public classes are hidden access unless the containing package is explicitly exported
 - **exports** \<packages\> **to** \<other modules\> restricts visibility to those modules
 - you can use comma-separated lists of module names